Duncanma/Blog/content/Blog/2003-12-07-playing-around.md

-I&#8217;ve been playing with some serial port code lately, working out the details of controlling an LCD Panel&#8230;
+I've been playing with some serial port code lately, working out the details of controlling an LCD Panel...

 ![](http://www.duncanmackenzie.net/images/DSC00263.JPG)